linkedin/zookeeper/.github/pull_request_template.md

 Documentation (Optional)
 In case of new functionality, my PR adds documentation in the following wiki page:
 (Link the GitHub wiki you added)

-Commits
-My commits all reference appropriate Apache Helix GitHub issues in their subject lines.
-In addition, my commits follow the guidelines from "How to write a good git commit message":
-Subject is separated from body by a blank line
-Subject is limited to 50 characters (not including Jira issue reference) Subject does not end with a period
-Subject uses the imperative mood ("add", not "adding") Body wraps at 72 characters
-Body explains "what" and "why", not "how"
-Code Quality
-My diff has been formatted using correct styling